-Place melted butter, bananas, EVOO, eggs, vanilla, sugar, salt, nutmeg, and baking soda and powder, into Thermo bowl and blend 10 sec/speed 8.
+Add bananas, EVOO, eggs, vanilla, sugar, salt, nutmeg, and baking soda and powder, to Thermomix bowl and blend 10 sec/speed 8.

 Add remaining ingredients and combine 12 sec/Interval.
-Finish combining with Super Kitchen Machine Spatula.
+Finish combining with a spatula.

 Leave to cool in tin for as long as you can resist, before turning out and slicing into thick slices to serve with slabs of butter….if you are doing it the Aunty Debbie way that is!
 Otherwise it is just as delicious without any butter.